 Sage 50c means that Ireland’s leading accounting software just got even better, seamlessly combining the productive power of a respected desktop solution with Microsoft Office 365 integration and secure online access.

-In no particular order, here are our tips for making the most of Sage 50 (Sage 50c):
+Here are our tips for making the most of Sage 50 (Sage 50):

 So with that in mind, we’ve come up with a number of features of Sage 50 (now Sage 50c) which we believe are under-used, but can save you a lot of time and effort.
 In no particular order, they are as follows: